smolijar/gitwiki-thesis/src/analysis/use-case.md

 ![Use case model: Actors](./src/assets/diagram/actors){#fig:uc:actors height=60%}

 The system in general recognizes three types of users.
-The role hierarchy is illustrated in diagram @fig:uc:actors.
+The role hierarchy is illustrated in the diagram @fig:uc:actors.

 1. Anonymous user